Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-29-AI_MachineLearning_DeepLearning.md

 I don't have a GPU card, how can I do for deep learning research?
 The good news is Google provides a free (so far) GPU developing enviroment call [Google Colaboratory] for you with some limitations.
 You may [click here to try it](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) or [click here for more detail](https://research.google.com/colaboratory/faq.html#browsers).

-#### Revised on April, 1, 2018 for machine learning and deep learning.

 ## Reference:
 1. Stuart Russel, Peter Norvig, Artificial Intelligence - A Mordern Approach, Third Edition.

+Revised on April, 1, 2018 for machine learning and deep learning.
+Revised on April, 30, 2018 to include table of content.